 Top tips on keeping warm this winter

-Layers, Layers and Layers Try wearing several thin layers of clothing, rather than one big jumper – the layers trap hot air keeping you warmer for longer.
+Several thin layers.
+Try wearing several thin layers of clothing, rather than one big jumper – the layers trap hot air keeping you warmer for longer.
 To keep heating bills down, consider wrapping up in a blanket or wearing more layers, rather than turning up the thermostat.

-And last but not least, bleed your radiators.
+Bleed radiators.
 Trapped air in your radiators can prevent hot water from circulating effectively, which could be the reason your home isn’t as warm as it has been previously.
 Bleeding your radiators releases the trapped air and allows your central heating to work once again, keeping you and your property warm.

 To make a suggestion for a future topic, please write to me at [email protected] or by post to Home Instead, 51A High Street, Ruislip, Middlesex, HA4 7BD.
 Alternatively, you can also call me on 01895 624 230.